 - Just 3 grams of carbs.
 Each slice of pie has around 3 grams of carbs each, so there is no fear of going over your daily carb limit!

 No sugar and no grains are needed, but you’d never tell.
 The texture of the crust is buttery and firm, and the filling is thick and creamy.
-It’s full of pumpkin flavor and perfect on its own or served with some whipped cream.
+It’s full of pumpkin flavor and perfect on its own or served with some keto ice cream.